 Boot device Selection > his USB stick

-Once he selects his USB Stick, Bob can now boot from it, and he is greeted by Debian's welcome screen:
+Once we selects his USB Stick, Bob can now boot from it, and he is greeted by kicksecure's welcome screen:

 And from there, Bob installs linux as per his needs:

-And there, Bob finished the Debian installation, he can unplug his USB stick, and click Continue to reboot his computer:
+And there, we finished the kicksecure installation, we can unplug the USB stick, and click done to reboot the computer, into the newly installed kicksecure Host OS:

-As he reboots his computer, he is greeted by the Debian boot screen, and he then types his password to unlock his harddrive encryption:
+As we reboot the computer, we're greeted by the kicksecure boot screen, and then we type the password to unlock the encrypted system drive:

 And that's it!
 Bob has managed to get privacy from Microsoft's constant surveillance by replacing Windows with a Linux distribution.